saqneo/Elite/README.md

 * Xbox Elite Controller
 * Xbox Accessories App
 * Microsoft Build Tools (or VS2015)
+* Nuget Command Line tool (or VS2015)
 * Windows 10 SDK for certificate creation tools (or VS2015)

-### Deploying the Application

-To deploy the app, run the packaged Install-ElitePaddles.ps1, which does the following:
+### Deployment Steps
+1. Download and extract the package
+2. Download the nuget command-line utility (https://docs.nuget.org/consume/installing-nuget)
+3. Run nuget restore, targetting Elite.sln (e.g. "nuget.exe restore Elite.sln")
+4. Run Install-ElitePaddles.ps1 from the directory where it is packaged, alongside Elite.sln

+I suggest looking through Install-ElitePaddles.ps1 so you understand what it's doing.
+In summary, it will perform the following tasks:
-1. Modify the dependencies of the project files to point to the directory of your XboxDevices app.
+1. Modify the dependencies of the Elite.csproj file to point to the directory of the XboxDevices app
-2. Compile Elite.sln.
-It is expected that the projects were not modified from how they were packeged with the solution.
+2. Compile Elite.sln targeted to your current platform, which includes:
+..* The ElitePaddles app
-3. Compile the ElitePaddlesServiceHost which is used to host a local service to bypass the SendInput restricts of UWP
+..* ElitePaddlesServiceHost which hosts a local service used by ElitePaddles to bypass the SendInput restrictions of UWP
-4. Register the above url for the active user.
-Existing registration will be removed as it is assumed to be stale state.
+3. ACL the URL http://+:8642/EliteService to the active user so ElitePaddlesServiceHost can listen on it
-5. Generate certificate to sign the appx package.
-The user will be prompted for passwords to create the certs, and then again to use them.
+4. Generate a certificate to sign the appx package.
+The user will be prompted for passwords to create the certs, and then again to use them
 6. Add the certificate to the root store and sign the appx package.
-7. Deploy the appx package.
+7. Deploy the ElitePaddles appx package.
+5. Enable loopback on the ElitePaddles app

 ### Running the Application